 Salespeople may have 400 customers, but they are going to see 25 of them this week.
 But then there is a question of which 25 of them there should be and in what order?

 So we solve a kind of problem that every field sales has and simplify things.
 We make the sales process more efficient.

-Where the idea for this product was coming from?
+Anton: Where did you get the idea for this product?
 As a sales professional, you encountered those issues before.
 How did it come to life?

-I was a field salesperson for my whole career.
+Steve: I was a field salesperson for my whole career.
 When I was involved in that issue, I was working on the Google Maps team.
-I understood toolsets like Google Maps API - by using them, you could quickly build in location-specific functionality.
+I understood toolsets like Google Maps API.
+By using them, you could quickly build in location-specific functionality.
 So, the idea for the product was very relevant to what I was doing.

 How did I find the motivation?
 I really didn't understand how hard it was going to be.
 I thought it'd be a lot easier than it actually was.

-Well, the hardest part was to realize the number of things that have to be done and understanding that you have to do even more.
+Steve: Well, the hardest part was to realize the number of things that have to be done and understanding that you have to do even more.
 You have to be your lawyer, a salesperson, a PM, and a marketing person.
 So you have to wear many hats!
 And that is challenging to learn how to do all these jobs.
-Basically, if you are an entrepreneur, you don’t have people to do that for you.
-Whereas in a big company, there is already an HR team, for the hiring process and recruiting.
-You have the finance team- and they do the financing for you.
+Basically, if you are an entrepreneur, you don't have people to do that for you.
+Whereas in a big company, there is already finance team, and they do the financing for you.
+You have the HR team, for the hiring process and recruiting.

 The hardest thing when starting a company is doing all those things by yourself.
 You don't have anyone to turn to, and you don't have money to bring in the expertise of that nature.